 With a boat tour you get to see Niagara Falls from the water surface.
 And that perspective is very hard to beat.
-You can take a boat from either the US or the Canadian side, but have in mind that they don’t run during the colder months of the year.
+You can go out on the water from either the US or the Canadian side, but have in mind that boat tours don’t run during the colder months of the year.

 After dark light shows and fireworks

-And fireworks is a proud Niagara tradition.
-They are set off from within the gorge.
+Fireworks is also a proud Niagara tradition and they are set off from within the gorge.
 Shows are held throughout the year but they are more frequent in the summer than in the winter.

 - Driving time: 3 h

-The city has a long and rich tradition of glassmaking.
-The best way to explore the heritage when you visit is to go to Corning Museum of Glass.
+The city has a long tradition of glassmaking.
+The best way to explore the rich heritage is to go to Corning Museum of Glass.
 It’s the largest museum of glass art and artifacts in the world.
 Discover 35 centuries of glass art, from ancient to contemporary.
 And the glassblowing demonstrations held at the museum are amazing.

 A gaffer is a master glassblower, and the name of the historic district in Crystal City is very suitingly called the Gaffer District.
-Here you find shops, galleries and restaurants in an incredibly charming small town setting.
+In the cozy district you find shops, galleries and restaurants in an incredibly charming small town setting.

 - Driving time: 4.5 h

-Brooklyn Bridge has become another symbol for NYC.
-Put on your favourite walking shoes and walk over the bridge from Manhattan to Brooklyn.
-From the bridge you can get a good look at the Manhattan skyline.
+Brooklyn Bridge has become a symbol for NYC.
+Put on your favorite walking shoes and walk over the bridge from Manhattan to Brooklyn.
+From the bridge you get a good look at the Manhattan skyline.

-If you need a break to unwind from the hectic city life there’s no better place to go than to Central Park.
-Here you can find a good spot to recharge.
+And if you need a break to unwind from the hectic city life there’s no better place to go than to Central Park.
+In Central Park you easily find a good spot to recharge.

 San Francisco to New York drive FAQ

-If you only have three weeks you will have to drive about 3 h a day.
-It’s doable but means less time to explore everything along the way.
+If you only have three weeks, you have to drive roughly 3 hours a day on average.
+It’s doable but means less time to explore everything there’s to see along the way.

 Make the most of every trip with our newsletter delivered to your inbox.